Did you know that local SEO citations can be the key to building your business’s online reputation?

 If your business specialises in specific products, consider product-oriented review platforms like ConsumerReports, Amazon Customer Reviews, and TrustRadius.

 Companies that do not offer specific products or services should definitely consider citations on the national business registries.
 Social media offers businesses an additional means of obtaining customer reviews and visibility.
 Facebook business profiles currently enable reviews and ratings.

 If your company is part of a specific industry niche, you may want to register your business title in industry-related directories.
 For example, Finances Online is an online directory of B2B and finance solutions.

 When obtaining these citations, fill out all available information fields, just as you did for your Google listing.
-Make sure that contact details are consistent across all of these platforms, particularly web addresses and phone numbers.
+Make sure that contact details, the NAP Citations, are consistent across all of these platforms, particularly web addresses and phone numbers.

 Enable reviews for review platforms.